ronrothjr/The-Threads-of-Becoming/training-pathways.md

 * The facilitator's position in multi-party work

-* Modified Navigation Conversation for groups
+* Modified Threadwork for groups

 * When different parties are on different threads